Etdescamps/MlFortran/README.md

 **This project is in an early stage of development, don't expect this to be stable.**

+## License
+MlFortran is released under the BSD 3-Clause license.

 ## Requirements

 This project has only been tested in POSIX environments (Ubuntu 18.04 and macOS).